HPH-Fabrication-Addins/cinx-api-docs/source/includes/_purchase-orders.md

 ## PO Definition
 ### CINX Object Defintion - Purchase Order

-A CINX Purchase Order is a compilation of parts that are being ordered  The list might be for a whole project, phase, system, pre-fab work-order, spool, or a general list created by a project foreman in the field.
-Requisitions are created to request the materials.
-The parts on a requisition might also contain items from multiple projects that are combined into one purchase to achieve volume pricing.
+A CINX Purchase Order is a compilation of parts that are being ordered.
+The list might be for a whole project, phase, system, pre-fab work-order, spool, or a general list created by a project foreman in the field.

 **Dependencies and Business Rules**